philpennock/talk-webhooks/talk.md

 Simple example: wrote a `/uuid` command for $reasons

 <https://gist.github.com/philpennock/773ecabd5445de5c9aaf>

-(Library dependency doesn't currently build, but can read the intent)
+.notes: Library dependency doesn't currently build, but can read the intent

 Use a library to hide the Slack details and potentially handle multiple chat systems; put chat system into URL somewhere!